adamcath/haute-codeture/haute-codeture.md

 high-style guide for code.
 I hope you'll forgive me the pretension in the name of a little fun.

+Like all style guides, the points are not meant to be irrefutable; sometimes they resolve arbitary decisions arbitrarily.
+But when taken together, they yield a codebase with some nice properties.
 The examples are in Java but the rules apply to many languages (especially those with static type-checking).